VicV/Promises/README.md

 Promises
 ========

-My attempt at functional java, at HackMIT
+My attempt at functional java, at HackMIT.
+Not using any APIs or anything for a prize, just having fun.

-There are of course many implementations of Promises in Java.
+There are of course many implementations of Promises in Java (jdeffered, functionaljava).
 However, I don't like them.

 Also, Im making this off of my memory of how a place I used to work does it.
 Kind of reverse engineering it.